Skip to main content

 It's all about the omega-3s

 Omega-3 fatty acids not only protect your ticker, they can also make you smarter.
-Omega-3s found in flaxseed oil, as well as the omega-3 fatty acid docosahexaenoic (DHA) found in fatty, cold water fish, have been proven to protect against damage to the synapses, which enable learning and memory.
+Omega-3s in flaxseed oil and DHA in fatty cold-water fish help protect synapses that support learning and memory.
 Since the body doesn't produce all the DHA we need for good health, look for it in your food.

 "Omega-3s make the arteries in the brain healthier and have been shown to boost memory function," Beal says.
 "In one study, people who took omega-3 supplements made fewer mistakes on a memory test than those in the control group who didn't take the supplements."